History of Xbox in Timeline

 Xbox

-Xbox is a video gaming brand by Microsoft Gaming, encompassing home video game consoles (four main lines), games, Xbox Cloud Gaming, and online services like Xbox network and Xbox Game Pass.
-It represents Microsoft's presence in the gaming industry, offering hardware, software, and online services.
+Xbox is a video gaming brand created by Microsoft Gaming.
+It encompasses four generations of home video game consoles, a cloud gaming service (Xbox Cloud Gaming), game applications, and online services like Xbox network and Xbox Game Pass.
+The brand represents Microsoft's foray into the competitive gaming market, offering both hardware and software solutions for gamers.

 1920: Monitor Resolutions Available

-In 1996, the Atari Jaguar stopped sales.
-The Xbox later became the first console offered by an American company after this event.
+In 1996, Atari Jaguar stopped sales, after which Xbox was the first console offered by an American Company.

 1999: PlayStation 2 Announcement